swcarpentry/DEPRECATED-boot-camps/debugging/Readme.md

 ## Segfaults: the scourge of C

-Segmentation faults (_segfaults_) are the worst debug errors in existence.
+Segmentation faults, abbreviated _segfaults_, are the worst debug errors in existence.
 Segfaults occur when the program tries to access a part of memory that it expects to be able to get to, and for whatever reason it is not available.
 Because of this, segfaults only occur at runtime, so many tools won't even